aleshaleksey/fansys23/10-conditions-types.md

 - Dragons need sleep.
 - Dragons are an apex lifeform and as such are immune to fear.
 - Dragons are immune to one element.
-- Dragons are resistant to "slashing", "shear" and "bludgeoning" damage.
+- Dragons are resistant to "slashing", "shear" and "percussive" damage.

 **Monsters** are mortals that do not fit in other categories.
 Some resemble animals, but are far more intelligent.
 Some resemble humanoids, but are not.
 Many are supernatural.
 They have no unifying trait, but tend to be dangerous to humanoids.